Westmont's Global Health: Uganda

 In cooperation with the Council for Christian College's bestsemester.com program in Uganda, Westmont oversees a specialized track in Global Health--click here for more information.

-Houghton in Tanzania, Iringa, Tanzania (Houghton College) (Open to all majors)(Spring Only)
+Houghton in Tanzania, Iringa, Tanzania (Houghton College) - Open to all majors, Spring Only

 OTS students will travel through the stunning landscapes of South Africa, gaining exposure to its many diverse habitats.
 A large amount of time will be spent in Kruger National Park (South Africa's largest park), where students will participate in research, field walks, and game drives.
 Kruger is home to an incredibly diverse population of birds, animals, and insects, making it an ecologist's paradise.
 Students will be housed at the Skukuza camp (which has banks, shops, post office, swimming pool, etc.), and will also spend time in a tented research village in Kruger.
-The following classes are required: South African Ecosystems and Diversity (4), Field Research Skills (4), Conservation and Management of Protected Areas in South Africa (4), History Through Culture of South Africa (4).
+The following classes are required: South African Ecosystems and Diversity (4), Field Research in Savanna Ecology(4), Conservation and Management of Protected Areas in South Africa (4), History Through Culture of South Africa (4).
 Duke OTS Homepage

 Other places traveled include the Fynbos (the world's smallest and most diverse floral kingdom), the Namaqualand (semi-desert with interesting succulent flora), Robben Island, De Hoop (a coastal reserve), and some of South Africa's cosmopolitan cities.

 Uganda Studies Program, Kampala, Uganda (CCCU) - Open to all majors